42-student-council/website/.github/docs/DOTENV.md

 # .env File

-In order to build the website locally, you will need to create a .env file.
+In order to build the website yourself, you will need to create a .env file.

 ## What is a .env File?